gtlaserbeast/backbase-test/README.md

 **5/29/2017 UPDATE: I've learned I probably have until Tuesday so further refinements are underway.

+**5/29/2017 PM UPDATE: Cleaned up styles and refactored data logic to a mock service.

+Thanks for the opportunity!

 -----------Assignment Info -----------------
 # Backbase Front End Assignment: Make A Transaction